 Phase 3: Concept Design Options - November 2017

-The City will be looking for feedback on two concept design options including variations on proposed activities, features, and design elements for the park.
-The public will have the opportunity to help prioritize elements and choose preferred options.
+The City sought feedback on two concept design options including variations on proposed activities, features, and design elements for the park.
+The public had the opportunity to help prioritize elements and choose preferred options.